EgorLu/PythonForNoobs/concepts/slicing.md

 **Important:**

 - The *start* element is inclusive, which means that it will be included in the sub-list.
-- The *end* element is exclusive, which menas that it won't be included in the sub-list.
+- The *end* element is exclusive, which means that it won't be included in the sub-list.
 - The *step* element equals to 1 by default and doesn't need to be written always.

 ## Additional features